ordina-jworks/ordina-jworks.github.io/_posts/2016-09-23-Monitoring-with-Prometheus.md

 Are they handled correctly?
 How fast are requests handled for different endpoints?
 Are there many errors being logged?
-How many disk IO operations is the service making?
+How many disk IO operations is the service performing?
-These are all important questions that need to be asked to keep a service functional.
+These are all important questions that need to be monitored to keep a service functional.

 Prometheus is a **white box monitoring and alerting** system that is designed for large, scalable environments.
 With Prometheus,